danilus/symfony-docs/book/routing.rst

 Having flexibility is even more important.
 What if you need to change the URL of a page from ``/blog`` to ``/news``?
 How many links should you need to hunt down and update to make the change?
-If you're using Symfony's router, the change is simple.
+If you're using Symfony's routaer, the change is simple.

 The Symfony router lets you define creative URLs that you map to different